Michalis Trochanas: AEK Athens

-In the summer of 1995, Trochanas acquired the majority share package of AEK Athens from Dimitris Melissanidis and Ioannis Karras by paying approximately 1.5 billion drachmas.
+On 19 May 1995, Trochanas acquired the majority stake in AEK Athens from Dimitris Melissanidis and Ioannis Karras for approximately 1.5 billion drachmas.
+On 4 October he also became the club's president.

-The active presence of Michalis Trochanas in the events of AEK was combined with the conquest of two consecutive Greek Cups, a Super Cup, as well as with their course to the quarter-finals of the UEFA Cup Winners' Cup.
-His tenure was intense, as he was a very different type agent.
-In the summer of 1996 the manager of club, Dušan Bajević left the club after 7 years and joined arch rivals Olympiacos.
-The fans even though they developed a hate reliationship with Bajević, they put the blame on Trochanas due to his bad relations with the Bosnian coach, as he used to interfere in the later's work.
-All three resulted in his disengagement from the management of the club.
-At the same time, however, he was the one who signed Demis Nikolaidis from Apollon Athens in 1996, despite the interest of Olympiacos.
-His will was such, that the then 23 year-old ace of the "Light Brigade" to fight for the team of his heart, that he left no room for improvement.
-The statement of Trochanas to the fans of AEK was also unforgettable.
-"The footballer Demis Nikolaidis from next season will not have the double-headed eagle only in his heart", with the once strong man of AEK confirming a few hours later.
-Of course, on the other hand, during his tenure there were also significant departures Vasilios Tsiartas and Refik Šabanadžović moved to Sevilla and Olympiacos respectively in the summer of 1996, with Temur Ketsbaia and Vasilios Borbokis leaving for England a year later.
-Trochanas' feud with the ultras continued, with the Greek businessman being forced to initiate the sale of club.
-He then assigned the presidency to the lawyer, Alexis Kougias.
-A move that infuriated the ultras even more, who expressed their indignation and their demand for Trochanas' departure in the first training session of the season.
-In October, he eventually transferred his shares to Enic, for 2.4 billion drachmas, leaving the club.
+During his tenure as owner of the club, AEK won two consecutive Greek Cups, a Greek Super Cup and reached the quarter-finals of the UEFA Cup Winners' Cup.
+However, his ownership was marked by frequent controversy.
+Following disciplinary sanctions imposed by the HFF, Trochanas was formally removed from the presidency of the club and was replaced by Nikos Stratos and later by Giorgos Kyriopoulos.
+In the summer of 1996 the manager of the club, Dušan Bajević left the club after seven years and joined arch-rivals Olympiacos.
+Although many supporters turned against Bajević because of his move, they also blamed Trochanas, citing his strained relationship with the Bosnian manager and his frequent interference in the latter's work.
+These events ultimately led to his withdrawal from the club's management.

+On 20 June 1996 Trochanas completed the signing Demis Nikolaidis from Apollon Athens, despite the interest of Olympiacos.
+Trochanas famously stated that "The footballer Demis Nikolaidis from next season will not have the double-headed eagle only in his heart", confirming the transfer a few hours later.
+Several key players also left the club such as Vasilios Tsiartas who was sold to Sevilla, Refik Šabanadžović who moved to Olympiacos in the summer of 1996, while Temur Ketsbaia and Vasilios Borbokis left for England in the following summer.

+Trochanas' feud with the ultras continued, with the Greek businessman being forced to initiate the sale of the club.
+On 1 July 1997 he appointed the lawyer Alexis Kougias as club president.
+The appointment further angered the club's ultras, who expressed their indignation and their demand for Trochanas' departure in the first training session of the season.
+On 7 October 1997, he eventually sold his shares to ENIC Hellas, for 2.4 billion drachmas, leaving the club.

-Trochanas never renounced publicity and had many interventions and groundbreaking proposals.
-His interest for the course AEK remained unchanged.
-A course that led the club to financial and competitive disaster, which the former major shareholder of the club tried to prevent.
-On 29 January 2012, he met with some of the most prominent people of AEK.
-The "Themelio 21" project, despite its recommendation, did not proceed.
+Trochanas remained active in public discussions surrounding AEK and had many interventions and various proposals.
+He continued to take an interest in the affairs of AEK and tried to prevent the club's eventual financial and sporting decline.
+On 29 January 2012, he met with several prominent AEK figures.
+The "Themelio 21" proposal, despite its recommendation, was never implemented.